Gealber/devto-cli/README.md

 1. In  some cases the returned data could be cleaned up instead of throughing the raw json to stdout.
 2. In the case of a single article we could provide some kind of `read mode`.
 Something similar to the command less on Linux.
 Not preaty sure if spend time on this one
+2. Error handling must be improved.
-3. REFACTOR, REFACTOR AND REFACTOR.
+4. REFACTOR, REFACTOR AND REFACTOR.